PHAECKE/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script prints the absolute path of the current working directory, displays the content list of the current directory,
+displays the content list of the current directory,